 Our geographic scope of analysis for cumulatively affected resources is defined by the physical limits or boundaries of: (1) the proposed action's effect on the resources, and (2) contributing effects from other hydropower and non-hydropower activities within the Deerfield River Basin.
-We have identified the geographic scope for water quality to include the Deerfield River Basin from its headwaters in southern Vermont to its confluence with the Connecticut River.
-We chose this geographic scope because the operation and maintenance of the Bear Swamp Project, in combination with other hydroelectric projects in the Deerfield River Basin may affect water quality of the Deerfield River.
+We have identified the geographic scope for water resources to include the Deerfield River Basin from its headwaters in southern Vermont to its confluence of the Deerfield and Connecticut Rivers.
+For aquatic resources and recreation resources, we define the geographic scope to include the upper extent of Fife Brook impoundment downstream to the confluence of the Deerfield and Connecticut Rivers.
+For hydroelectric development in the Deerfield River, we define the geographic scope to include the Somerset Development downstream to the Deerfield No. 2 Development (see figure 1).